 For those not in the know, my husband is a Disney cast member.
-He’s an imagineer.
-Yes, I know.
-Amazing right?
-Anyway he managed to combine a work trip with the Disney World Marathon and so I tagged along for a weeks vacation.
-Who doesn’t want to spend 6 days touring the theme parks?
-Each visit we try to stay somewhere new and this trip we managed to score big time with a weeklong stay at Fort Wilderness Cabins!
-So full disclosure, I piggybacked on my husbands work trip and scored a free stay!
+He’s an Imagineer.
+Anyway, this means he sometimes has to travel to Disney World to work on projects.
+And, I often tag along.
+Who wouldn’t want to spend 6 days touring the Disney World theme parks?
+Each visit we try to stay somewhere new.
+And this trip, we scored a week long stay at Fort Wilderness Cabins!

-Yep, there is a huge camping resort in Disney World who knew?
-Whether you want to rough it in a tent (not provided), experience the RV life (with full hook-ups and laundry facilities) or opt for a cabin then Fort Wilderness had you covered.
-For those wanting something a little less rural then Wilderness Lodge (a deluxe resort) is just a few miles away instead.
+So full disclosure, the accommodation and park entry was totally free for me.
+I just paid for air fare and food.
+Yes, I know how lucky I am.
+But did you know there is a huge camping resort in Disney World?
+Whether you want to rough it in a tent at the campgrounds, life the RV life (with full hook-ups and laundry facilities) or opt for a cabin, then Fort Wilderness has you covered.
+For those wanting something a little less rural then the Wilderness Lodge (a deluxe resort) is just a few miles away.

 Fort Wilderness Cabins